 KING SOLOMONS MINES

 King Solomon's Mines has certainly proven popular on film.
 Both King Solomon's Mines (1937), with Cedric Hardwicke as Quatermain, and King Solomon's Mines (1950), with Stewart Granger and Deborah Kerr, are fine adventures, with the 1950 version in particular considered a classic.
 Both of these add a romantic element to Haggard, although none of these others have any elements that can classify them here as fantasy films.
-There was a further British-Canadian production King Solomon's Treasures (1978), with John Colicos as Quatermain, which adds dinosaurs, although this is obscure; a Hallmark Entertainment tv mini-series King Solomons Mines (2004) where Allan Quatermain was miscast with Patrick Swayze; and The Asylums cheap Indiana Jones cash-in Allan Quatermain and the Temple of Skulls (2008); while Quatermain, as played by Sean Connery, later became the hero of The League of Extraordinary Gentlemen (2003), where he was one among a line-up of characters from Victorian fiction.
+There was a further British-Canadian production King Solomon's Treasures (1978), with John Colicos as Quatermain, which adds dinosaurs, although this is obscure; a Hallmark Entertainment tv mini-series King Solomons Mines (2004) where Allan Quatermain was miscast with Patrick Swayze; and The Asylums cheap Indiana Jones cash-in Allan Quatermain and the Temple of Skulls (2008) with Sean Michael as Quatermain; while Quatermain, as played by Sean Connery, later became the hero of The League of Extraordinary Gentlemen (2003), where he was one among a line-up of characters from Victorian fiction.
+There was also Watusi (1959), a further version of the story featuring George Montgomery as Alan Quatermans son Harry and cheaply made rehashing footage from the 1950 film.
 H. Rider Haggards setting was also appropriated for oddities like the Italian sword-and-sandal effort Maciste in King Solomon's Mines (1964), the Spanish Tarzan in King Solomon's Mines (1973), The Librarian: Return to King Solomon's Mines (2006), Shark in Venice (2008) and even turns up in Congo (1995).

 It is probably a good thing H. Rider Haggard is no longer alive to have to watch his story put through this awful camp treatment as it is, he is probably spinning so fast in his grave that scientists could well find themselves onto a new alternate-energy source.
 Camp, when it fails, is grotesque and embarrassing to watch.
 In King Solomon's Mines 1985, everybody overacts by degrees.
 Richard Chamberlain, in a badly mugging performance, seems to be looking to the screen for the laugh-track to kick in after delivering each excruciating smart-ass one-liner, each more awful than the previous.
 Sharon Stone does little more than scream throughout.
 John Rhys-Davies and Herbert Lom give embarrassing performances of eye-rolling, one-dimensional villainy.
 The implicit racism of the Great White Hunter genre is something that one more or less has to take for granted but the cultural stereotypes, not to mention the helpless screeching woman performance of Sharon Stone and some horrendous gay humour, makes King Solomon's Mines 1985 feel like it is playing Pot the Minority Group.
 None of it is funny, merely cynical in pandering to the audiences lack of intelligence or even the notion that they might have sat down with the intention of taking the film seriously.